GSA/fpki-guides/pages/fpki_intro.md

 *  [A graph of the federal public key infrastructure, including the business communities](https://fpki-graph.fpki-lab.gov/){:target="_blank"}

-### Why Should Agencies Use Certificates from the FPKI?
+### Why should Agencies use certificates from the FPKI?

 All Agencies should use the FPKI to enhance their security and trust for: